storageos/storageos.github.io/_docs/install/kubernetes.md

     - [Storage Class](#storage-class)
 - [API Configuration](#api-configuration)

-*NOTE:* Full Kubernetes integration has been submitted for inclusion in Kubernetes 1.7.
+>**Note**: Full Kubernetes integration has been submitted for inclusion in Kubernetes 1.7.
 You can track progress at [https://github.com/kubernetes/kubernetes/pull/42156](https://github.com/kubernetes/kubernetes/pull/42156).
 Once approved and merged into Kubernetes, StorageOS will be available as a storage provider in the base Kubernetes distribution.
 Until then, you must re-compile Kubernetes if you wish to test StorageOS integration with Kubernetes.